 The Bank offers personal current accounts, personal savings accounts, business current accounts, fixed deposits and services for remittance to India.
-The Bank also serves Non-Resident Indian customers, based in the UK, in terms of their India-related banking needs.
-On the asset side, unregulated products such as buy-to-let finance, development finance, professional loans and personal loans are available.
+On the asset side, products like buy-to-let finance, development finance and professional loans are offered to customers.

 Corporate and Commercial Banking: